banzathedev/stock-trader/README.md

 ```
 This was a Stock Trader i've done in mine vuejs2 studies
-the ui its very simple, but pretty so does the job, the focus here was use, Vue, to make a Stock Trader with a db, so all your data can be save in mine db at firebase
+the ui its very simple, but pretty so does the job, the focus here was use Vue,js 2, to make a Stock Trader with a db
-i will leave my db open to you guys test the application, as long no one to mess up with mine db.
+so all your data can be save in mine db at firebase, i will leave my db open to you guys test the application, as long no one to mess up with mine db.

 The app is in portuguese my native language, so if you don't understand, may use google translate to help you, at moment i'm too busy to make a english version of.
  i have other projects with more complex UI/CSS or style, if want, be my guest to look.